 H is for Health and Wellness.
 Located at 700 Bay Street, Health and Wellness is where you will find medical care, mental health care, workshops, and programs to help you take care of yourself.
 Access it with your OHIP/UHIP card and TCard.

 H is also for housing.
 Housing Services has all the information about on campus residence and as much information as they can get about off-campus housing.
-They can also tell you more about alternative solutions like Campus Co-op and the Neill Wycik Co-op.

 I is for Innovation Hub.
 The Hub was founded to gain a deep understanding of University life through the use of design thinking and qualitative research methods.
 The team wants to hear from every voice.
 That includes your voice too.

 I is also for Intramurals.
 You shouldn’t stop playing sports just because you aren’t a Varsity Blue or headed for the pro-league.
-Your college will have intramural teams for the most popular sports, like basketball and the less commercial water polo.

 J is for judo.
 The University of Toronto Judo Club has been active at Hart House for over 40 years.
 There is also the 60 year-old University of Toronto Karate Club at the Athletic Centre, and the Taekwondo Club at Hart House.
 You don’t need to have a black belt to join.
 For all three martial arts clubs, all levels of skills and experience are welcome.